NHERI-SimCenter/EE-UQ/Examples/eeuq-0011/README.rst

 Target structure
 ^^^^^^^^^^^^^^^^^^^^

-The target structure is a moment-resisting five-bay frame with a total height 37.19 m and length 45.73 m.
+The target structure is a nine-story moment-resisting five-bay frame with a total height 37.19 m and length 45.73 m.

+The
-The **high-fidelity** model is a nonlinear finite element model developed in OpenSees.
+`High-Fidelity model <https://github.com/NHERI-SimCenter/EE-UQ/tree/master/Examples/eeuq-0011/src/model1>`_ (main script: `benchmark_9st_model.tcl <https://github.com/NHERI-SimCenter/EE-UQ/tree/master/Examples/eeuq-0011/src/model1/benchmark_9st_model.tcl>`_) is a nonlinear finite element model developed in OpenSees.
 Material characteristics are: modulus of elasticity E=1.99 105 MPa for both beams and columns, yield stress for the columns 345 MPa and 248 MPa for the beams using values proposed in [Ohtori2004]_.
 For modeling material inelastic behavior, the Giufre'-Menegotto-Pinto model with isotropic strain hardening is chosen for the steel fibers.
 The fundamental period is 2.274 sec, and under Rayleigh damping assumption, the damping ratio is selected as 2% for 1st and 3rd modes.

-The **low-fidelity** model is the reduced-order model (ROM) of the high-fidelity model.
+The `Low-Fidelity model <https://github.com/NHERI-SimCenter/EE-UQ/tree/master/Examples/eeuq-0011/src/model2>`_ (main script: `benchmark_9st_model.tcl <https://github.com/NHERI-SimCenter/EE-UQ/tree/master/Examples/eeuq-0011/src/model2/Alt_ROM_Simulation_BoucWen_Drift.tcl>`_) is the reduced-order model (ROM) of the high-fidelity model.
 The detailed development procedures can be found in [Patsialis2020A]_ and [Patsialis2020B]_.
 As promoted in the papers, Bouc-Wen hysteretic model is chosen for the nonlinear connections of the ROM.
-The parameters of the ROM are chosen to minimize the error from the high-fidelity response, where three ground motion records are used generate the reference data and low-fidelity predictions.
+The parameters of the ROM are chosen to minimize the error from the high-fidelity response, where three ground motion records are used to generate the reference high-fidelity prediction and optimize low-fidelity predictions.

 In the example, the computation time of the low-fidelity model is expected to be 40-50 times faster than that of the high-fidelity model.